calaldees/teacherEducation/teacherEducation/_sessions.md

 * Promoting pupil independence
 Subject
 * Your professional role: Supporting colleagues in your institution with Computing
+* Mentor
+    * How do I independently lead learning in my subject?
+    * How do you use data to support learning for all pupils, and to target specific and timely interventions?
+How is data most effectively used within the department?
+    * How does the department build pupil resilience and motivation?
+What are the barriers and what works to overcome them?
+    * How does this department build a sense of pupil agency, enjoyment of a subject and a willingness to take creative risks in their learning?
+        * Task: What opportunities are there for students to participate in autonomous projects or creativity in Computing?
+            * Consider how creativity/autonomy could be included in an upcoming lesson

 SPR3 Due Friday 28th April